 David, the son of Dr. Janet Fisher-Hoult, was killed at the age of 29 in a motorcycle accident.
 A marine biology student, David had established his own firm 'Captive Marine Environments' where he designed and built aquariums for homes and businesses, including the entertainment industry.
 One of his large tanks containing sharks can be seen in the film "Sneakers" which starred Robert Redford.

 Eligibility: CSULA full time undergraduate student (junior or senior).
 Biology major, preferably in Marine Biology or Environmental Studies, but all biology majors are eligible.
 Minimum GPA 3.0 for the scholarship and evidence of university and/or community service.
-If there are no eligible undergraduate student applicants, the award can be made to a full time graduate student with a minimum GPA of 3.5 completion of at least one 500 level course and evidence of university and/or community service.
+If there are no eligible undergraduate student applicants, the award can be made to a full time graduate student with a minimum GPA of 3.5, Classified Graduate Standing, and evidence of university and/or community service.

 Mary Gormly Memorial Fellowship